-It goes without saying that local festivals are a great time to learn more about the culture, traditions, gastronomy and festivities of a city.
+It goes without saying that local festivals are a great time to learn more about the culture, traditions, gastronomy, and festivities of a city.
 Feasts in Spain are always a great experience and Bilbao’s are not an exception.
 Aste Nagusia, “the big week” in Basque, is the local feast of Bilbao.
-It is celebrated the last two weekends of August beginning on a Friday and ending the Saturday of the following week.
+It is celebrated the last two weekends of August beginning on a Friday and ending on the Saturday of the following week.
 During the feast, there are concerts, competitions of typical dishes, Basque sports, fireworks, parades, lots of food and lots of parties.
 The queen of the party is Marijaia, the traditional mascot of the festival.

 Bilbao has incredible places and monuments worth visiting not so far from the city.
 We give you a few ideas for places to visit during your stay in Bilbao.
 If you stay extra days in Bilbao and wish to combine your stay there with a nearby location, we can recommend these getaways near Bilbao.

-A very good option is to enjoy for wine lovers is to enjoy a wine tasting tour in Rioja from BIlbao.
+A very good option is to enjoy for wine lovers is to enjoy a wine tasting tour in Rioja from Bilbao.

 Perhaps one of the most famous symbols of the city and one of the most interesting things to see near Bilbao (although not strictly in it) is the suspension bridge that crosses the estuary of the Nervión from Portugalete to Getxo, north of Bilbao.
-The bridge was erected in the 19th century in order to connect these two towns without hindering the route of boats from the Cantabrian Sea to the port of Bilbao.
+The bridge was erected in the 19th century to connect these two towns without hindering the route of boats from the Cantabrian Sea to the port of Bilbao.
 It was inaugurated in July of 1893.
 The designer was Alberto Palacio and the engineer who carried out the project was the Frenchman, Ferdinand Joseph Ardonin.

 Another must-see on the outskirts of Bilbao is San Juan de Gaztelugatxe.
 This hermitage built on top of an island in the Cantabrian Sea attracts thousands of visitors each year.
 Visitors must climb more than 240 steps to reach the final destination of the hermitage of San Juan dating back to the 10th century.
-To reach the hermitage, you need to walk a couple of kilometres downhill that you will have to go up again.
+To reach the hermitage, you need to walk a couple of kilometers downhill that you will have to go up again.
 The views along the way are spectacular.
 From Bilbao, you can take public transportation to Bermeo, which is the locality in which San Juan de Gaztelugatxe is located.

 As you can probably tell by now, Bilbao is a city that is full of energy and vitality, where gastronomy is a fundamental pillar in the life of a “bilbaíno” and with an avant-garde architecture that puts Bilbao on the map of modernity.
-Easy to reach and well-connected, this city has been increasing in number of international tourists who are attracted to it by its museums, streets and people.
-And after this cultural, gastronomic and historical tour of Bilbao, now you are the one who decides what to see, what to visit, and when to visit Bilbao.
+Easy to reach and well-connected, this city has been increasing in the number of international tourists who are attracted to it by its museums, streets, and people.
+And after this cultural, gastronomic, and historical tour of Bilbao, now you are the one who decides what to see, what to visit, and when to visit Bilbao.
 What we are sure of is that you will not be disappointed.

 El Glosario: (essential for a getaway in Bilbao or to better understand what to do in Bilbao)